teamfacet/facet-blog/content/posts/what-happens-when-your-linkedin-post-goes-viral.md

 ![Robert's LinkedIn Profile Views](/blog/uploads/linkedin-profile-views.jpg)

 However, post views and profile views did not translate very well into website traffic.
-In fact, the website traffic was pretty disappointing.
+In fact, the bump in website traffic was pretty disappointing.

 ![Facet Website Traffic April 29 to May 7](/blog/uploads/facet-visitors-linkedin.jpg)